mkonkel/DecomposeNavigation/README.md

 - Application should handle the Tab Navigation.
 - Application should handle the async operations with coroutines.

-In the next posts I will also cover the [Voyager](https://github.com/mkonkel/VoyagerNavigation), Circuit, Apyx and Composer navigation libraries.
+In the next posts I will also cover the [Voyager](https://github.com/mkonkel/VoyagerNavigation), Apyx and Composer navigation libraries.

 ### The project: